Modelling Gossip Interactions in Open Multi-Agent Systems: Introduction

 \section{Introduction}

 Flexibility and scalability are among the most cited and desired features of multi-agent systems.
-Real-life examples include flock of birds \cite{delporte2006birds}, ad-hoc networks of mobile-devices \cite{ApMAS:WSN}, the Internet, or even vehicle coordination \cite{ApMas:Consensus_based_formation_control:CDC2019}, for which potential agent failures or new agent arrivals are expected to be handled by the system.
-However, the classical models used to study multi-agent systems assume that their composition, as complex as it can be, remains unchanged over time.
-This assumption then allows for characterizing asymptotic behaviors of multi-agent systems, such as convergence or synchronization.
+Real-life examples include flock of birds \cite{delporte2006birds}, ad-hoc networks of mobile-devices \cite{ApMAS:WSN}, the Internet, or vehicle coordination \cite{ApMas:Consensus_based_formation_control:CDC2019}, for which potential agent failures or new agent arrivals are expected to be handled by the system.
+However, the classical models used to study multi-agent systems assume that their composition, as complex as it can be, remains unchanged over time, allowing for asymptotic results such as convergence or synchronization.

-If agents arrivals and departures are sufficiently rare as compared to the time-scale of the process that is studied by the system, this apparent contradiction may be justified, as the system is expected to be able to incorporate the effect of such event before the next one occurs.
-Nevertheless, this may not be the case anymore for large systems, as both the arrival or departure probability of an agent and the characteristic length of a process grow with the number of agents.
-Living systems with birth processes or even human societies are examples of systems whose growth is proportional to the size.
-Extreme environments where communication within the system may be difficult or infrequent can also lead to slow convergence rates naturally comparable to agent failure rates, and thus challenge this assumption too.
-Moreover, there are systems that are inherently open: think of a stretch of road shared by vehicles that keep entering and leaving it.
+If arrivals and departures of agents are sufficiently rare as compared to the time-scale of the process that is studied by the system, this apparent contradiction may be justified, as the system is expected to be able to incorporate the effect of such event before the next one occurs.
+Nevertheless, this may not be the case for certain large systems, as the arrival or departure probability of an agent and the characteristic length of a process both typically grow with the number of agents.
+Living systems with birth processes or human societies are examples where growth is proportional to the size.
+Extreme environments where communication within the system may be difficult or infrequent can also lead to slow convergence rates naturally comparable to agent failure rates, and thus also challenge this assumption.
+Moreover, some systems are inherently open, such as \textit{e.g.}, a stretch of road that vehicles keep joining and leaving forever.

-We consider here \emph{open multi-agent systems}, which are subject to permanent arrivals and departures of agents during the execution of the process that is considered.
+We consider here \emph{open multi-agent systems}, which are subject to permanent arrivals and departures of agents during the execution of the process that is considered, see \textit{e.g.}, Figure~\ref{fig:fixed_system_size_with_replacement_small}.
 These arrivals and departures result in new challenges for the design and analysis of such systems.
-An illustration is provided in Figure~\ref{fig:fixed_system_size_with_replacement_small}.